Dirk ter Haar: Life

-Dirk ter Haar was born at Oosterwolde in the province Friesland in the north of the Netherlands on 19 April 1919.
+Dirk ter Haar was born at Oosterwolde in Friesland in the north of the Netherlands on 19 April 1919.

-He studied physics as an undergraduate at the University of Leiden.
+He studied physics as an undergraduate at the Leiden University.
 In 1946 he was a research fellow of Niels Bohr at the Institute for Theoretical Physics in Copenhagen (now the Niels Bohr Institute), and returned to Leiden in 1948 to obtain his PhD.
-His supervisor was the renowned Hendrik Kramers and his PhD dissertation was on the origin of the Solar System.
+His supervisor was Hendrik Kramers and his PhD dissertation was on the origin of the Solar System.
 From 1947 to 1950 he was a visiting associate professor of physics at Purdue University.

 In 1950 he obtained a post as professor of physics at the University of St. Andrews, and later became a British citizen.
 In 1952 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Jack Allen, David Jack, Daniel Edwin Rutherford and Edward Thomas Copson.

 He became a Fellow and Senior Tutor of Magdalen College, Oxford and Reader in theoretical physics at the University of Oxford.

-In 1966 Ter Haar became a corresponding member of the Royal Netherlands Academy of Arts and Sciences.
+In 1966, Ter Haar became a corresponding member of the Royal Netherlands Academy of Arts and Sciences.

-Many prominent scientists studied under Ter Haar, including Anthony Leggett, winner of the Nobel Prize in Physics in 2003, and Deng Jiaxian, one of the leading scientists and founders of Chinese nuclear weapons programs.
+Many prominent scientists were PhD students under Ter Haar, including Anthony James Leggett, winner of the Nobel Prize in Physics in 2003, and Deng Jiaxian, one of the leading scientists and founders of Chinese nuclear weapons programs.

-Dirk could read Russian, and played a prominent role in disseminating the works of Soviet physicists such as Landau and Kapitsa to the western world.
+Dirk could read Russian, and played a prominent role in disseminating the works of Soviet physicists such as Lev Landau and Pyotr Kapitsa to the western world.
 He also translated the classic monograph Quantum Mechanics by Alexander Davydov into English.

-He retired from his positions at Oxford in 1986, and died at Drachten in the northern Netherlands on 3 September 2002.
+He retired from his positions at Oxford in 1986, and died at Drachten in Friesland on 3 September 2002.